joe-cheung/joe-cheung.github.io/_posts/2022-06-05-AGI-Scale-Is-All-You-Need.md

 It still won’t be near the natural language performance of humans who (in [ASCII](https://en.wikipedia.org/wiki/ASCII)) use a byte to express a full [7 bits](https://www.gwern.net/Differences#efficient-natural-languages) of information i.e. Shannon’s [7-gram character entropy](https://thegradient.pub/understanding-evaluation-metrics-for-language-models/) (0.7 BPC).

-What is in that missing >0.4? _Everything!_ While random babbling sufficed at the start, nothing short of true understanding will suffice for ideal prediction. _The last bits are deepest._ Analogous to humans: we all perform everyday actions like buttoning our shirts well given enough practice and feedback, but we differ when we run into the long tail of choices that are:
+What is in that missing >0.4 BPC? _Everything!_ While random babbling sufficed at the start, nothing short of true understanding will suffice for ideal prediction. _The last bits are deepest._ Analogous to humans: we all perform everyday actions like buttoning our shirts well given enough practice and feedback, but we differ when we run into the long tail of choices that are:

 1. Novel
 2. Rare